-December 31, December 31,
+December 31, December 31, 2021

-2021 2020
+2022

-Other financial assets-current \$ 1,149,714 381,442
+Other financial assets-current \$ 2,417,026 1,149,714

-As of December 31, 2021, the Company consigned the trustees to manage the capital received from its pre-sale of properties in accordance with the Trust agreements, wherein the trust will be terminated when the project is completed, when the permit to use the building is issued, and when the ownership of the building is first registered.
+As of December 31, 2022, the Company consigned the trustees to manage the capital received from its pre-sale of properties in accordance with the Trust agreements, wherein the trust will be terminated when the project is completed, when the permit to use the building is issued, and when the ownership of the building is first registered.

-- (iv) Unearned revenue received were from sale and pre-sale of properties and land held-for-sale. - (v) As of December 31, 2021, the transaction payment trust for presale projects- Hong Pu Summer Palace, Hong Pu Central Park, Hong Pu Garden Park, Great Mansion , and Fashion Mansion was detailed as follows: - 1) The reports are in accordance with the sold contracts. - 2) Accrued trust amount on the base date is equal to the amount deposited into the trust account. - 3) The Company deposits the payment received from buyers into the specific trust account at the same period. - 4) There should be no delay in paying the deposit.
+- (iv) Unearned revenue received were from sale and pre-sale of properties and land held-for-sale. - (v) As of December 31, 2022, the transaction payment trust for presale projects- Hong Pu Summer Palace, Hong Pu Central Park, Hong Pu Garden Gark, Hong Pu Yang Ming, Hong Pu ITC, Hong Pu Grand Park, Great Mansion, Fashion Mansion and Chic Mansion was detailed as follows: - 1) The reports are in accordance with the sold contracts. - Accrued trust amount on the base date is equal to the amount deposited into the trust account. - 3) The Company deposits the payment received from buyers into the specific trust account at the same period. - 4) There should be no delay in paying the deposit.

-(o) Remuneration to employees and directors
+(q) Remuneration to employees and directors

 In accordance with the Articles of Incorporation, the Company should contribute no less than 1% of the profit as employee compensation and less than 3% as directors' remuneration when there is profit for the year.
 If there is profit for the year, it shall be used to offset accumulated losses, if any, before appropriating employee compensation, after which the remaining portion shall be appropriated according to the above-mentioned proportion.
 If employee compensation is to be paid in the form of shares or cash, the recipients shall include the employees of the Company's affiliated companies that meet certain conditions.
+The amount of remuneration of directors and of compensation for employees entitled to receive the abovementioned employee compensation is in accordance with relevant laws and regulations and approved by the Board of Directors.

-For the years ended December 31, 2021 and 2020, the Company estimated its employee remuneration amounting to \$0 and \$12,000 thousands, and directors' remuneration amounting to \$0 and \$2,200 ,respectively.
+For the years ended December 31, 2022 and 2021, the Company estimated its employee remuneration were both amounting to \$0 thousands, and directors' remuneration were also both amounting to \$0 thousands.
 The estimated amounts mentioned above are calculated based on the net profit before tax, excluding the remuneration to employees, directors of each period, multiplied by the percentage of remuneration to employees, directors as specified in the Company's Articles.
-These remunerations were expensed under operating costs or operating expenses during 2021 and 2020.
+These remunerations were expensed under operating costs or operating expenses during 2022 and 2021.
 Related information would be available at the Market Observation Post System website.
-The above-mentioned amounts, as stated in the financial statements for the years ended December 31, 2021 and 2020, are identical to those of the actual distributions.
+The above-mentioned amounts, as stated in the financial statements for the years ended December 31, 2022 and 2021, are identical to those of the actual distributions.

-- (p) Non-operating income and expenses - (i) Interest income
+(r) Non-operating income and expenses

+(i) Interest income